Deer in Virginia

 In 2013, city officials started a research experiment to control the deer population through chemical sterilization.
 The City Council rejected proposals to authorize archery hunts, and approved a privately-funded program to sterilize does.
 About 30% of the female deer population was sterilized, at the cost of $1,000/doe.
 After state and local officials approved spotlighting and use of bait, the organization doing the sterilization planned to capture and sterilize 90% of the female deer in 2014-15.

-Hunting does reduces the population for just one year, until new deer migrate into the territory.
+Hunting female deer (does) will reduce the population for just one year, and then new deer migrate into the territory.
 The City of Fairfax hoped that the sterilized does would remain and occupy the habitat.
 That would block in-migration of fertile deer from Vienna and Fairfax County, which was expected to occur if the deer in Fairfax City had been removed in an archery/firearms hunt.
 If sterilization was successful, the City of Fairfax deer population levels would stay at lower levels than in nearby jurisdictions.13

 healthy does can produce fawns for over 5 years